 Once you start building your assets, the next thing you need to do is protect them.
 Insurance is designed to guard you against unforeseen catastrophes, so make sure to take advantage of it.
 You never know when disaster will strike, so it is better to have it and not need it than to lose everything.

 10. Planning for the Next Generation

 The last of these financial stepping stones is making sure your loved ones will be cared for once you are gone.
-The easiest way to do this is by naming them as the beneficiaries on your life insurance and investment.
-You can even go a step further and set up education funds for you children and grand children.
+The easiest way to do this is by naming them as the beneficiaries of your life insurance and investment.
+You can even go a step further and set up education funds for your children and grandchildren.
 Ensuring financial security for the next generation allows you to invest in the future of your family.

 Using the Financial Stepping Stones as Guidelines